Technical SEO

 2. Search engine caching

-Website caching
+Website Caching

 Page load time is the time a page takes to display the full content of the page.
 When a page is readily available that a user is searching for, it will consume less time to load.